 But, as a virtual assistant, you set the terms.
 As you work with each client, you can set work hours and expectations.
 (Make sure to set boundaries as well!)

 While there may be occasional meetings and other activities that are scheduled, for the most part, my clients are very flexible with me working late at night or early in the morning.
 However, I was very up-front with them about this.

-In addition to flexibility, most moms innately have skills that make them a great virtual assistant.
-I dive into these in more details in this post:
+In addition to flexibility, most moms innately have skills that make them great virtual assistants.
+I dive into these in more detail in this post: